agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 ## Caveats

-- all actions must have the same types within a `model` definition
+- all `properties` must have the same types within a `model` definition
 - the API has a few rough edges, especially regarding type inference for the `modelRunner` definition
 - placeholders generating random data such as `<random-string` and `random-uuid` are not yet using the correct `seed`
 - the max number of `generators` is hard-coded to 6